 Check out these dazziling photos of Derbyshire's students enjoying school prom nights in recent years

+Check out these dazzling photos of Derbyshire's students enjoying school prom nights in recent years

 If school days are the best days of your life, then the best time at school is often prom night.